-4.4.3 Setting the Abandon Connection Timeout
+Setting the Abandon Connection Timeout

 The abandoned connection timeout (ACT) enables borrowed connections to be reclaimed back into the connection pool after a connection has not been used for a specific amount of time.
 Abandonment is determined by monitoring calls to the database.

-This timeout feature helps maximize connection reuse and conserves system resources that are otherwise lost on maintaining borrowed connections that are no longer in use.
+The abandoned connection timeout feature helps maximize connection reuse and conserves system resources that are otherwise lost on maintaining borrowed connections that are no longer in use.

-UCP either cancels or rolls back connections that have local transactions pending before reclaiming connections for reuse.
+Before reclaiming connections for reuse, UCP either cancels or rolls back the connections that have local transactions pending.